emmanuelechefu/8dev-game/README.md

 ## Denis

-It took 3 hours to add an animation that was already in the files lol.
-Furthermore why are we redacting ts </3.
-Gatekeeping documentation smh.
+It took 3 hours to add an animation that was already in the files.
+Furthermore why are we gatekeeping documentation </3.